 “In fact, it’s a good thing,” says Debbi Roffman, sex educator and author of Talk to Me First: Everything You Need to Know to Become Your Kids’ “Go-To” Person About Sex.

-“Children’s first school is their own body,” Roffman explains.
+“Children’s first school is their own body,” Roffman says.
 “They learn about the world from the inside out.”
 A parent’s job, then, is to normalize that schooling without any hint of shame.

 Curiosity Pulled The Peen

 Curiosity is a serious motivator.
 And right now curiosity is a super good thing for your kid.
 It’s what motivates them to learn and develop like a normal human being.

 “Children notice differences and then they have to accommodate for those differences,” Roffman explains.
 “So not only is touching their own genitals pleasurable, it feels different from touching other parts of their body, like an earlobe.”